Dynamical formation of Gaia BH3 in the progenitor globular cluster of the ED-2 stream: Discussion

 The stellar masses in the overall population of \sbh in the CMC models peaks at relatively low masses ($\sim0.2\units{\msun}$), which makes the majority of these \sbh difficult to detect.
-Recent analysis of the stellar mass function Milky Way GCs \citep{2023MNRAS.521.3991B, 2023MNRAS.522.5320D} suggests that the low-mass end of the mass function could be flatter than what is assumed in CMC.
+Recent analyses of the stellar mass function Milky Way GCs \citep{2023MNRAS.521.3991B, 2023MNRAS.522.5320D} suggest that the low-mass end of the mass function could be flatter than is assumed in CMC.
 This would lead to higher stellar masses in \sbh binaries.
-Estimating this effect requires additional dynamical modelling and is beyond the scope of this work, however see \citet{Weatherford2021} for preliminary efforts.
+Estimating this effect requires additional dynamical modelling and is beyond the scope of this work \citep[see][for preliminary efforts]{Weatherford2021}.